maidsafe/QA/Documentation/Rust Style.md

 * it returns a [`Joiner`](http://docs.maidsafe.net/maidsafe_utilities/master/maidsafe_utilities/thread/struct.Joiner.html) which helps to avoid detached threads
 * it requires that the child thread is given a name

-## Rustfmt

-Apply `rustfmt` to new code before committing, using the default configuration or, if present, the repository's `rustfmt.toml` file.
-We currently use [rustfmt-nightly](https://crates.io/crates/rustfmt-nightly) 0.99.2.

 ## Function ordering